Pharm Chem 219: Mass Spectrometry-based Proteomics

-Proteomics is broadly concerned with gaining new knowledge on global protein composition at the cellular, sub-cellular, or protein complex level and how their functions are modulated by posttranslational dynamics, e.g. kinome or ubiquitylome/proteasome homeostasis; or the effects of molecular defects on aberrant signaling pathways and networks, etc. Mass spectrometry is the technology of choice for detecting this information due to its ability to analyze complex samples for both discovery and quantification.
+Proteomics is broadly concerned with gaining new knowledge of protein composition at the cellular, sub-cellular, or protein-complex level, and how protein functions are modulated by posttranslational dynamics, e.g. phosphorylation pathways or ubiquitylome/proteasome homeostasis, or how they are altered in disease states.
+Mass spectrometry is the technology of choice for detecting this information due to its ability to analyze complex samples for both discovery and quantification.

-Course Description: This course will focus on the practical aspects (i.e. experimental and mass spectral interpretation) involved in the identification of proteins and their covalent modifications.
+Mini-Course Description: This course will focus on the practical aspects (i.e. experimental and mass spectral interpretation) involved in the identification of proteins and their covalent modifications.
 It will cover the fundamental principles of currently important mass spectrometry instrument platforms.
-It will provide an overview of key scientific problems that are being tackled and solved at the protein-level relevant to cell function/dysfunction; the detection and assignment of protein posttranslational modifications; and studies of site-specific dynamics/relative quantitation.
-It will also cover studies on the architecture of protein complexes and machines.
+It will provide an overview of key scientific problems that are being tackled and solved at the protein-level relevant to cell function/dysfunction; the detection and assignment of protein posttranslational modifications; and studies of protein or modification dynamics using relative quantitation.
+It will also cover studies of the architecture of protein complexes and machines.

 Lecture Lecturer Topic